 So what happens if you don’t have a spaced repetition schedule?
 If you repeat spaced learning at the wrong frequency, long-term recall and embedding are diminished.
 If you repeat learning too frequently, retention improvements are redundant as the memory simply hasn’t had a chance to decay.
 If it’s repeated too infrequently then retention and recall lapse and learning needs to be started again.
 This is why having an algorithm-based feature is ideal.

 What does a spaced repetition schedule look like?

 Gwern offers great analysis on spaced repetition frequency, whereby their following graphs are instructive.
 They illustrate why cramming is ineffective for anything other than short-term retention but that correct spacing is necessary for the brain to best retain information:

 Spaced repetition algorithms

 Spaced repetition algorithms detect optimal content scheduling for reinforcing information.
 There are several different groups of algorithms surrounding spaced repetition, including but not limited to ones that are neural networks based, the Leitner system, and the SM-family of algorithms.

 Created in 1943, the neural network was one of the first algorithms designed around spaced repetition.
-The neural network assesses data and recognises underlying relationships that mimics the way a human brain functions.
-The Leitner system was designed with boxes of flash cards in mind, allowing the learner to advance to the next card box when they correctly answered the question.
+The neural network assesses data and recognises underlying relationships that mimic the way a human brain functions.
+The Leitner system was designed with boxes of flashcards in mind, allowing the learner to advance to the next card box when they correctly answered the question.
 On the other hand, an incorrect answer would set the learner back to the previous box.
 In 1990, P.A.
 Wozniak published a Master’s Thesis called “Optimization of Learning” in which he describes an algorithm based called SuperMemo-2 – SM-2 for short.
-It’s derived from a trial-and error approach that took years to perfect.
+It’s derived from a trial-and-error approach that took years to perfect.
 He says of it:

 During the first year of using the SM-2 algorithm (learning English vocabulary), I memorized 10,255 items.
 The time required for creating the database and for repetitions amounted to 41 minutes per day.
 This corresponds to the acquisition rate of 270 items/year/min.
 The overall retention was… 92%.